LEED Certification: V2.2 Gold

 Project Manager: Joseph Balzano

-This newly-opened 27,130 square foot complex serves as the new home of the 75-member UMass Police Department.
-The facility will include an inviting, approachable structure for visitors and everyday users, while maintaining the level of security required for a police facility.
-The building in designed to operate 24 hours per day, seven days a week, providing all patrol, investigation, specialized and emergency response, as well as crime prevention and educational services at the University of Massachusetts Amherst campus.
+This 27,130 sq. ft. complex serves as home to the 75-member UMass Police Department.
+The facility includes an inviting, approachable structure for visitors and everyday users, while maintaining the top-notch security required for a police facility.
+It is designed to operate 24 hours per day, seven days a week, providing all patrol, investigation, specialized and emergency response, as well as crime prevention and educational services at the University of Massachusetts Amherst campus.

-The lighting design for the building will utilize energy-efficient lighting levels, occupancy sensors, and daylight dimming controls.
+Lighting Design: The building utilizes energy-efficient lighting design strategies, including adjustable brightness levels, occupancy sensors, and daylight dimming controls.

-The building envelope included increased insulation values and all windows and entry doors are being designed with enhanced thermally broken and insulated glazing systems.
+Building Envelope: The LSL building envelope is insulated with products that have high R-values and all windows and entry doors have enhanced insulated glazing systems.